Strong demand for Austria, Greece, Slovenia bond sales | Business

 "Buoyant demand, even for a high-beta issuer like Greece (shows) financial repression is the order of the day," he said, referring to low interest rates.
 Iceland also hired banks to sell a potential seven-year bond, another lead manager memo seen by Reuters said.

 Elsewhere, Germany raised 3.3 billion euros from the re-opening of a 10-year bond via auction.
-Its 10-year yield, the benchmark for the region, was down about 1 basis point to -0.53% at 1337 GMT.
+Its 10-year yield, the benchmark for the region, was down about 2 basis points to -0.55% at 1619 GMT.

 "We expect to see some relative stability during the session ahead, without too many catalysts on the schedule," Mizuho analysts told clients, adding that the bond sales should not put pressure on the market given they are rare from the issuing countries.
-Italy's 10-year yield was up 1 basis point to 0.62% after dropping 9 basis points during the previous two sessions, on hopes that Prime Minister Giuseppe Conte's resignation could help form a new government in Rome.
+Italy's 10-year yield was flat at 0.615% after dropping 9 basis points during the previous two sessions, on hopes that Prime Minister Giuseppe Conte's resignation could help form a new government in Rome.

 The closely watched gap with Germany's 10-year yield - effectively the risk premium on Italian debt - was at 116 basis points, off highs above 120 bps touched last week on worries around a potential snap election.
 "BTPs (Italian bonds) may have less of a strong day ahead, simply given yesterday’s decent performance (after PM Conte resigned), but we look for further peripheral tightening to come," Mizuho analysts said.